Vancouver Whitecaps FC: Supporters

 The largest Whitecaps supporters group is known as the Southsiders.
 The group began in 1999 when fans of the Vancouver 86ers began congregating in the pitch-level beer garden behind the goal at the south end of Swangard Stadium.

 The Southsiders' relationship with the team's ownership has not always been amicable, but improved since the announcement of an MLS expansion team.
 Images of the Southsiders are featured prominently in Whitecaps' marketing campaigns and the group's board was invited to the invite-only launch of the kits and logo to be used in MLS.
 The expansion has also increased membership to over 1200 and 100 paid members by July 2010.
 Southsider supporters were primarily located in the southeast corner (sections 249–254) of BC Place stadium; the majority of the group later relocated to the new general admission section at BC Place in half of section 253 and all of section 254 that was introduced for the 2020 MLS season.

-The three biggest supporter groups are the Vancouver Southhsiders, Curva Collective and the Rain City Brigade.
+The three biggest supporter groups are the Vancouver Southsiders, Curva Collective and the Rain City Brigade.
 There are several sub-groups that have emerged, members of which are sometimes also members of the three larger groups.
+There are generally considered to be 6 separate Whitecaps supporters groups.
 Founded after the 2011 season, Curva Collective focuses on visual displays and was previously located in the southwest "curve" in sections 203 and 204 at BC Place.
 Rain City Brigade was established in 2010, occupying part of Section 201 and marching on matchdays from Library Square.

 The Whitecaps are also home to North America's first ever all youth supporter group, Vancouver Albion.
-They stand in section 254, and have become one the 'Caps biggest groups with over 100 members.
+They stand in section 254, and have become one of the 'Caps biggest groups with over 100 members.
 The Prawnsiders have existed since the Whitecaps' Swangard years, but organized formally at the beginning of the inaugural MLS season in 2011.
 The name "Prawnsiders" comes from "prawn-sandwich brigade", a term often used to describe soccer supporters who sit in the more expensive seats.
 They are primarily located in sections 244 and 245.
 South Sisters provide a positive meeting space for Vancouver Whitecaps supporters who identify as female, LGBTQ2+, or allies.
 The group was officially formed in 2019.
 Couch Ultras, named for their origins as a home-based group, organizes tifo displays at BC Place for the Whitecaps and Canadian national teams.

 In 2020, a new general admissions supporters section (named the Village Stand) was introduced in half of Section 253 and all of Section 254, adjacent to the tunnel where the players enter the pitch.
 Membership in a supporters group is not required and seating is unassigned.
 The majority of the Vancouver Southsiders and Curva Collective are located here.
 Standing and chanting are permitted throughout the match in this' section.